Build REST services with OSGi JAX-RS whiteboard

 </dependency>

-• Add the @Component annotation to the class definition and specify the PROTOTYPE scope parameter to ensure that multiple instances can be requested.
+scope parameter to ensure that multiple instances can be requested. - Add the

-• Add the @JaxrsExtension annotation to the class definition to mark the service as a JAX-RS extension type that should be processed by the JAX-RS whiteboard.
+annotation to the class definition to mark the service as a JAX-RS extension type that should be processed by the JAX-RS whiteboard. - Add the

 @Component(scope = PROTOTYPE)